amriikk/ece-agents-272c/README.md

 This project implements an **Autonomous CSV Question-Answering AI Agent** tailored for engineering workflows.
 Built using **LangGraph** and **Claude 3.5 Sonnet**, the agent functions as an **Intelligent Engineering Assistant (IEA)**.

-It translates natural language queries into executable Python code, verifies the output, and provides data-driven insights through a stateful **Perceive-Think-Act-Learn** loop.
+It translates natural language queries into executable Python code, verifies the output, & provides data-driven insights through a stateful **Perceive-Think-Act-Learn** loop.

 ---